nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 **Block Height 1**

-The first block on an account-chain doesn't have a previous (head) block, so the account public key is used:
+The first block on an account-chain doesn't have a previous (head) block, so the account public key is used (`||` means concatenation):

 $$
 blake2b(\text{nonce} || \text{public_key}) \ge \text{threshold}